Transformers in Medical Image Analysis: A Review: Transformers

 \subsubsection{Encoder}

-The encoder of a typical Transformer has $n=6$ stacked blocks, which consists of two kinds of layers, \ie, the multi-head self-attention and the feed forward layer.
-Residual connection and layer normalization are also added to the aforementioned layers.
-The encoder can be formally defined as,

-where $X$ is the post-processed input sequence including embedding and positional encoding, and $Y$ is the output.
+The encoder in a typical Transformer has $n=6$ stacked blocks, consisting of two types of layers, \ie, the multi-head attention layer and the feed-forward layer.
+Residual connections and layer normalization layers are also combined with the aforementioned layers.
+Concretely, in each block, the multi-head attention is firstly calculated, followed by a layer-wise normalization, calculating by the sum of the input and output of the multi-head attention.
+Then, a feed-forward layer is performed, followed by a layer-wise normalization of the sum of the feed-forward layer's input and output.